-For the ninth year Corby has partnered with the Toronto Transit Commission (TTC) for its #corbysaferides campaign that provides free, safe rides to Torontonians on New Year's Eve.
+Corby has partnered with the Toronto Transit Commission (TTC) for its #corbysaferides campaign that provides free, safe rides to Torontonians on New Year's Eve.
 Our commitment to ensuring easy and accessible rides has resulted in 2.6 million Torontonians celebrating responsibly during the busiest holiday season.

-Jameson Presents: The Unboring Office Holiday Party was a unique contest for Canadian businesses to win an epic office party with over-the-top activations.
-Most importantly. this provided the brand an opportunity to directly provide a responsible drinking program to ensure safe alcohol consumption while hosting an enjoyable and memorable experience
+Jameson Presents: The Unboring Office Holiday Party was a unique contest for Canadian businesses to win an epic office party tions.
+Most importantly. an opportunity to directly drinking program to ensure safe alcohol consumption while hosting an enjoyable and memorable experience